layoutBox/PinLayout/README.md

 * Not too intrusive.
 PinLayout only adds three properties to existing iOS classes: `UIView.pin`, `UIView.anchor` and `UIView.edge`

 * Minimize as much as possible calculations and constants when layouting views.
+But it is always possible to add advanced computation if required.

 * Methods match as much as possible other layouting systems, including CSS, flexbox, reactive Flexbox, …
 	* margin, marginHorizontal, marginVertical, marginTop, marginLeft, marginBottom, marginRight